fum4/npm/README.md

 });
 ```

 In this example, every time the user will try to go back from *page_5* he will be skipped back 4 pages, reaching *page_1*.
-The same behaviour will apply when going forward from *page_1*, the user will be skipped back to *page_5*.
+The same behaviour will apply when going forward from *page_1*, the user will be skipped forward to *page_5*.

-**Note**: due to the restrictive nature of browser navigation back or forward actions cannot be stopped.
+**Note**: Due to the restrictive nature of browser navigation, back or forward actions cannot be stopped.
 That means that in the previous example the user will actually reach *page_4* before being redirected to *page_1*.
-If there is conflicting logic (such as extra redirects) in *page_4* component it will be fired before the middleware manages to completely skip all screens.
+If there is conflicting logic (such as extra redirects) in *page_4*, it will be fired before the middleware manages to completely skip all screens.
 In order to get past this issue we can use the `isSkipping` flag to, for instance, not render the component tree while skipping.
 You can find a selector for this in the selectors section.

 ## 🌲 Persistent history